sindney/GLSLCompiler/README.md

 Install library sfml from home-brew to use shipped binary directlly.

 Or you can build the executable by yourself.

+If you encounter permission issues, just call 'chmod 755 path\to\glslcompiler'.

 ## Windows